 4D printing is an emerging technology that can be conceptualized as 3D printing that produces objects that change over time or under certain conditions.

-- segmentation of organs and/or regions of interest is usually done automatically or semi-automatically via computer algorithm
+- segmentation of organs and/or regions of interest are usually done automatically or semi-automatically via computer algorithm

 - segmentation can be altered or even done entirely manually

-- printing difficult geometries is often facilitated by printing some structures to be removed or washed away from the final print
+- printing difficult geometries are often facilitated by printing some structures to be removed or washed away from the final print

-- knowledge of how materials are effected by sterilization is necessary when printing surgical guides or other materials for actual surgery
+- knowledge of how materials are affected by sterilization is necessary when printing surgical guides or other materials for the actual surgery

 - moulage models can be made by printing air around structures as the mold